theapexlab/serverless-icebreaker/README.md

 - `Lambda Size Analysis`: The Cold Start Tool examines the file size of AWS Lambdas and identifies if the build is not compacted.
 - `Library Usage`: It identifies the three most frequently utilized or imported libraries in the Lambda function.
 - `Metrics Generation`: The tool generates metrics for all analyzed Lambdas, allowing you to monitor their sizes and track improvements over time.
-- `Threshold Warnings`: If a Lambda's size exceeds a specified threshold, the tool generates a warning, indicating the need for optimization.
+- `Threshold Errors`: If a Lambda's size exceeds a specified threshold, the tool generates an error, indicating the need for optimization.
 - `SST Framework Optimization`: The default configuration of the Cold Start Tool is optimized for the [SST framework](https://sst.dev/), making it easy to integrate and use within your projects.

 ### [About cold start duration](https://docs.aws.amazon.com/lambda/latest/operatorguide/execution-environments.html#cold-start-latency)